Biden, Obama Make a Final Appeal to Michigan's Black Voters

 Biden will close out his campaign on Monday in Pennsylvania, the state where he was born and the one he’s visited more than any other.
 The Biden team announced that the candidate, his wife, Jill, his running mate, Sen. Kamala Harris, and her husband, Doug Emhoff, plan to “fan out across all four corners of the state.”

-Biden noted as he spoke at a drive-in rally at the Iowa State Fairgrounds that, for the first time since World War II, the iconic state fair had to be canceled because of the pandemic.

-He pledged to enact a plan to halt the spread of the virus and told the crowd, to honks from the cars gathered, “unlike Donald Trump, we will not surrender to the virus.”

-Eggert reported from Lansing, Michigan, and Madhani reported from Washington.
-Associated Press writers Alexandra Jaffe in Des Moines, Iowa, and Zeke Miller in Washington also contributed to this report.
+Eggert reported from Lansing, Michigan.
+Associated Press writers Alexandra Jaffe in Des Moines, Iowa, and Aamer Madhani in Washington also contributed to this report.

 AP’s Advance Voting guide brings you the facts about voting early, by mail or absentee from each state: https://interactives.ap.org/advance-voting-2020/